dhigginbotham/restify-nedb/README.md

 rest-nedb-cache
 ===============

-This is still very early in dev, it works -- but I am still optimizing things, if you find any issues you know what to do :)
+### Heads up!
+This is still very early in dev, it works, I just haven't extended many of the subset mongo api given by `nedb`

 This module will give you a simple file/memory based cache with [nedb](https://github.com/louischatriot/nedb). (ps, i love nedb, you should too.)